cKlee/easyM2R/README.md

 * -i The MARC input format. 'xml' for MARCXML source
 * -c The path to your custom callback functions directory
 * -b The base IRI for each MARC record in RDF
+* -p 0 or false for merging graphs before output (default might take a lot of memory) or 1 or true to output each single record graph

 All options are optional.
 But if you want to convert your own MARC data, you have to set the -s option at least.